MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-web-form-metadata.md

 ---
-title: "Web form metadata for a portal | MicrosoftDocs"
+title: "Advanced form metadata for a portal | MicrosoftDocs"
-description: "Instructions to add and configure web form metadata for a portal."
+description: "Instructions to add and configure advanced form metadata for a portal."
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual